What is contact?

 What is supervised contact?

 Supervised contact means that someone will always be in sight and sound of the child/ren and will monitor conversations and provide assistance or intervention if necessary.
 This can take place inside or outside the building.
 A written summary of each session will be provided to both parties.
+This is a short term service and can be offered weekly, fortnightly or four-weekly for a maximum of two hours.

 What is supported contact?

 Supported contact will take place within the building but a worker is not always in sight and sound of the children.
-A written summary of attendance will be provided.

 What is handover?

 Our handover service is a pick up and/or drop off collection venue in order facilitate unsupervised contact.
-Notes are provided on request.

 What is indirect/letterbox contact?